seroanalytics/serosolver/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

+IMPORTANT NOTE: `serosolver` is back in development, so please use install the `published` branch to solve most errors and bugs.

 `serosolver` is a modelling and inference package that uses a dynamic model to infer antibody dynamics and infection histories from cross-sectional or longitudinal serological data.
 The model infers individual-level infection histories, historical attack rates, and patterns of antibody dynamics by accounting for cross-reactive antibody responses and measurement error.

 Installation